 Coffee Liqueur & Crème

-Our recipe calls for crème de cacao for good reason.
+This recipe calls for crème de cacao for good reason.
 In addition to the delicious chocolate flavor, crème liqueur adds a really pleasant feel to the Espresso Martini.
-Although you don’t have to add crème de cacao, it’s something I really recommend!
+Although you don’t have to add crème de cacao, it’s something I highly recommend!
 If it’s not available you can substitute, see the notes in the recipe.

 How to Make an Espresso Martini Cocktail